Accommodations for qualified students

 For diagnoses of learning disabilities and ADHD, additional documentation may be necessary.
 Any psychological evaluations should include an intellectual/achievement battery (learning disabilities) and/or a continuous performance test with observational rating scales (ADHD).
 Documentation from a current treating physician will be considered sufficient if there is an established history of the diagnosis.

-The OCT does not provide testing for these evaluations, and we will provide students with appropriate referrals if requested.
+The Center does not provide testing for these evaluations, and we will provide students with appropriate referrals if requested.

-Each student’s documentation is presented to either the Director or Assistant Director of Counseling and Testing.
+Once received, the Director or Assistant Director will review the student’s documentation.
 At times, we may need to consult with other members of the campus community regarding a student’s specific requests or to determine whether a student’s documentation is sufficient for establishing a disability.

 - Student Responsibilities for Testing Accommodations (if applicable)